nodegui/nodegui/README.md

 ## Features

--   🧬 **Cross platform.** Should work on major Linux flavours, Windows and MacOS.
+-   🧬 **Cross platform.** Works on major Linux flavours, Windows, and MacOS.
 -   📉 **Low CPU and memory** footprint.
-Current CPU stays at 0% on idle and memory usage is under 20mb for a hello world program.
+Current CPU stays at 0% on idle and memory usage is under 20MB for a Hello World program.
 -   💅 **Styling with CSS** (includes actual cascading).
 Also has full support for Flexbox layout (thanks to Yoga).
--   ✅ **Complete Nodejs api support** (Currently runs on Node v16.x - and is easily upgradable).
-Hence has access to all nodejs compatible npm modules.
+-   ✅ **Complete Nodejs API support** (Currently runs on Node v16.x - and is easily upgradable).
+Hence has access to all Nodejs compatible NPM modules.
 -   🎪 **Native widget event listener support.** Supports all events available from Qt / NodeJs.
 -   💸 **Can be used for Commercial applications.**
 -   🕵️‍♂️ **Good Devtools support.**